openschc/openschc/IMPLEMENT.md

     INIT -->-+-----B-----R------> CHECK_ALL1 --+-> ALL1_OK --> DONE
                    |      All-1                |
         FAIL <-----' T1                        '-> ALL1_NG --> FAIL

+- CHECK_ALL0 and CHECK_ALL1

+check the MIC and set the ACK payload.
+Then, if the MIC is correct, the state will be changed into ALL0_OK (or ALL1_OK in CHECK_ALL1)

 - CONT_ALL0 and CONT_ALL1